Customer story written by Alejandro Esbozos from Blocdeesbozos

 - Usual meetings

-When I meet a new person I create a task with their name.
-A few days after the networking event, I send them an email, give my contact details, and I move the task to 2nd column; A few days later, I find them on social networks and follow them (3rd column); Then I start interacting with this person to create engagement, and a few weeks later I try to meet them for coffee or something, to get to know them better.
+When I meet a new person, I create a task with their name.
+A few days after the networking event, I send an email, give my contact details, and I move the task to 2nd column; A few days later, I find them on social networks and follow them (3rd column); Then I start interacting with this person to create engagement, and a few weeks later I try to meet them for coffee or something, to get to know them better.
 And then we become friends.

 I can't begin to tell you how much the Task Reminder feature in ActiveCollab helps me with this stuff.
 Without it, I'd lose my mind.